Opening a gym requires serious work. Hiring trainers to gain customers and renting space can feel as scary as jumping off a cliff into the unknown.

 Create a team that will help you achieve your goals

-When opening a gym, it’s best not to go at it alone.
-Not only will starting with a team ease some of the burdens, but you’re more likely to see results.
-And if your team is also made up of investors, that’s financially beneficial.
-Though be careful about splitting ownership evenly, having someone leading the charge is crucial so your venture has purpose and direction.
+When opening a gym, it’s best not to go it alone.
+Not only will starting with partners ease some of the burdens, but you’re more likely to see results.
+If your team is also made up of investors, that’s financially beneficial.
+That being said, be mindful when splitting leadership, as having purpose and direction are crucial.

 Your gym is much more than simply a place to work out